adwait-paraskar/rn-watchlist/README.md

 4. React Native Vector Icons
 5. React Native FlatList

+Tools:
-Uses ESLint for linting and VS Code IDE for development.
+1. ESLint for linting
+2. VS Code IDE for development.

+The real time API from https://www.alphavantage.co/ is used to get live stock prices.
+Please create your API key and replace it in the env.js.

 ## Android screenshots
 ![Add stocks to Watchlist](https://user-images.githubusercontent.com/31820690/31575022-6bfb0a7c-b0fa-11e7-9243-56d47180deb6.png)